nicomon24/jekyll-now/_posts/2019-6-18-MineRL-Base.md

 ---
 layout: post
-title: "⛏  MineRL Competition [Part 1]: Domain Analysis and First Simple Solutions"
+title: "⛏  MineRL Competition [Part 1]: Domain Analysis and First Simple Solution"
 ---

 [MineRL](https://www.aicrowd.com/challenges/neurips-2019-minerl-competition) is a recently started NeurIPS19 competition, with the goal of sample-efficient DRL algorithms in a very complex and hierarchical problem.
 I always had a passion for minecraft, since it is a quite complete game, which (in humans) stimulate strategy, exploration and building creativity.